Hitachi ID Systems Services Methodology

 - Project planning

-In the project planning phase, Hitachi ID Systems develops a technical architecture, roll-out plan and a SOW for the installation and configuration of Hitachi ID Management Suite.
+In the project planning phase, Hitachi ID Systems develops a technical architecture, roll-out plan and a SOW for the installation and configuration of Hitachi ID Identity and Access Management Suite.
 These documents define what components of the software will be installed and where, how plug-ins will be used to implement business logic, how users will be asked to use the system and how the system will integrate with existing infrastructure.

 These items are presented to Hitachi ID Systems customer and an open discussion ensues to finalize the design.